Bitlatte/evoke/docs/content/plugins/introduction.md

 - `OnPreBuild()`: This method is called before the build process begins.
 - `OnConfigLoaded()`: This method is called after the configuration is loaded, but before it is used.
 - `OnPublicAssetsCopied()`: This method is called after the public assets have been copied to the output directory.
-- `OnContentLoaded()`: This method is called after a content file has been read from disk, but before it is processed.
-- `OnContentRender()`: This method is called before a content file is rendered.
-- `OnHTMLRendered()`: This method is called after a content file has been rendered to HTML.
 - `OnPostBuild()`: This method is called after the build process has completed.

 ## The Plugin Interface